RaspberryPiFoundation/python-curriculum/en-GB/lessons/Compliment Generator/Compliment Generator - notes.md

 ...

 #Introduction:
-This project teaches students how to use lists, as well as accessing elements of a list, and adding and removing list items.
+This project teaches children how to use lists, as well as accessing elements of a list, and adding and removing list items.
 Students learn through making a compliment generator, which gives the user a random compliment from a list.

 #Resources
 For this project, Python will need to be installed.
 It is recommended that version 3.2 of Python is installed.

-Students can also make use of the materials which accompany these challenges.
+Children can also make use of the materials which accompany these challenges.
 Files included in this project's Resources folder (found under the 'Download Project Materials' link):

 + ComplimentGenerator.py

-Make sure that each student has read and write access to their own copy of these resources.
+Make sure that each child has read and write access to their own copy of these resources.

 #Learning Objectives
 + Lists;